 - Motorcycle jeans or pants and a motorcycle jacket

 These are your bare essentials, and keep in mind what any veteran rider would tell you: ATGATT, or All the Gear, All the Time.
 Buy your gear, then wear your equipment every time you get on your bike and ride.

 Protective Motorcycle Clothing & Armor

-Let’s start off with your outer shell: your jacket and jeans or pants.
-When shopping for motorcycle jackets and pants, look for gear that is made from durable, abrasion-resistant materials such as leather.
+Let’s start with your outer shell: your jacket and jeans or pants.
+When shopping for motorcycle jackets and pants, look for gear made from durable, abrasion-resistant materials such as leather.
 If you’re aiming for textile, the label should have names like Cordura, Kevlar, or Dyneema in it.

 Your jacket should have armor pads at the back, shoulders, and elbows, and your jeans must have armor at the hips and knees.
 Don’t buy jackets and jeans from regular retail stores – they may look like motorcycle apparel, but that’s just fashion, not function.
 Shop for your motorcycle wear in specialized stores and dealerships, not Abercrombie & Fitch.

 Do you have to wear protective clothing on a motorcycle, legally speaking?
 No. But do it for your good, because decent, good-quality motorcycle wear can save your life and your skin.

 When it comes to motorcycle helmets, there’s no shortage of many different styles and price ranges.
 However, do not try to save and buy the cheapest scooter helmet you can find because, in the end, the question is this: how much is your head worth?